 The maximum time in minutes between refreshes of a cache record.
-If a cache record is 'older' than this time, it will be refreshed.
-This value is set to 30 (minutes).
+If a cache record is older than this time, it is refreshed.
+This value is set to 30 minutes.

 Maximum resolver requests - CACHRES

 The maximum number of concurrent requests to the resolver.
 It is set at 10.
 See "How the DNS cache handles requests."